NSW Mining HSEC Conference and Awards Dinner | Monday 25 - Tuesday 26 July 2022

-We have put together an incredible program of almost 50 speakers from across Australia to help you understand trends ahead for the industry with insights into trends in our operating environment and lessons from our industry for a safer, healthier and more sustainable industry.
+We have put together an incredible program of almost 50 speakers from across Australia to give you insights into trends in our operating environment and lessons from our industry for a safer, healthier and more sustainable NSW mining sector.

-Keynote speakers include global futurist, academic and international affairs expert Dr Keith Suter who will provide insights into economic, geopolitical and environmental challenges and opportunities for our industry.
+Keynote speakers include global futurist, academic and international affairs expert Dr Keith Suter who will talk about economic, geopolitical and environmental challenges and opportunities.
 Plus we have regulatory updates and a suite of industry case studies from NSW and across Australia to help you improve your work practices and performance.

 Please note: All tickets are required to be paid by credit card, so please ensure you are able to do so before registering.